ObjectDB Database Search

 Query.getFlushMode() - JPA Method

-JPA Method in javax.persistence.Query FlushModeType getFlushMode () Get the flush mode in effect for the query execution.
+JPA Method in jakarta.persistence.Query FlushModeType getFlushMode () Get the flush mode in effect for the query execution.
 If a flush mode has not been set for the query object, returns the flush mode in effect for the entity manager.
 Return: flush mode Since: JPA 2.0

 StoredProcedureQuery.setFlushMode(flushMode) - JPA Method